kpiaskowski/dl-gestures/dataprovider/readme.md

     - Chalearn Isolated dataset contains two main items: `train` folder, containing data (unfortunately, no val and test data with labels is provided for Chalearn) and `train_list.txt` file, describing labels.

-The generation scripts could be also used to test wheter the data was generated correctly.
-In order to do so, just run them without specyfing `--tfrecords_path`.
-IMPORTANT: you will need to manually specify the path to the data (generated tfrecords) in `data_dir` variable.

 #### How to use dataproviders
-The example usage of dataproviders is shown in the `main` function of each generation script.
-The scipts can be run either from IDE or from command line (in order to do so, just run them without specyfing `--tfrecords_path`).
+The example usage of dataproviders is shown in the `main` function of each generation script (the code in __main__ function is commented - just uncomment it).
+The scipts can be run either from IDE or from command line (in order to do so, just run them without specyfing any argument).
 Please note, that `data_dir` variable must be correctly specified.
 For for training, the procedure is identical.